FUNNY: THE CLIPS

 The internet, she is a fickle mistress; this book, she is very old, so the YouTube videos, they are mostly missing.
 Nonetheless, in our never-ending quest to provide you, the honored “”Funny: The Book” reader, with access to the tome’s comedic touchstones, we herewith optimistically list the referenced clips.

-Under each numbered link from the book you’ll find (where they exist) links to: (1) a video illustrating a reference in the text; (2) a similar video, sometimes with timings corresponding to the section referenced in the text; (3) an opportunity to purchase the larger work the clip is a part of, which I strongly encourage.
+Under each numbered link from the book there are little boxes indicating non-working links.
+The thing is, many of them still work!
+So, y’know, if you’re interested, click away and you may (or may not) (or, to be fair, may) find links to: a video illustrating a reference in the text; a similar video, sometimes with timings corresponding to the section referenced in the text; and/or an opportunity to purchase the larger work the clip is a part of, which I strongly encourage.

 You want to do a nice thing?
 Sure you do, who doesn’t want to